glennawatson/personal-website/input/posts/first-post.md

 </Project>
 ```

 We found with this approach on Visual Studio for Mac only uses the first TargetFramework found in the csproj and ignores the other.
-We found Rider or using MsBuild worked better.
+We found Rider or using MSBuild worked better.

 Also if you need to know if you're compiling on Mac/Linux then this [article](https://github.com/Microsoft/msbuild/issues/539) will include information.